 Rice bowls are way beyond “having a moment” and have officially transformed into a dinnertime staple.
 And why not?
 They’re hearty, flavorful, and so versatile.
-This version’s got bold ’n’ saucy pork served over a bed of fluffy lime rice, topped with fresh salsa, Monterey Jack cheese, and Southwest crema.
+This version’s got bold ’n’ saucy pork served over a bed of fluffy lime rice, topped with fresh salsa, pepper jack, and Southwest crema.
 Yep, this bodacious bowl is sure to satisfy.

 Long Green Pepper